VictoriaT87/level_up_loot_vt/README.md

 ### Project Goals

 - Create a fully working e-commerce application that would look and feel like a professionally designed online store.
-Taking all of my knowledge from the 4 projects before, I wasnted this website to be as comprehensive and complete as I could possibly make it.
+Taking all of my knowledge from the 4 projects before, I wanted this website to be as comprehensive and complete as I could possibly make it.
 - In my previous projects, I had yet to write anything like a wishlist or user reviews so these were something I wanted to incorporate to further expand my knowledge of CRUD functionality.

 <br>